 After a bill is introduced, the chair of a legislative committee to which a bill is referred may request that a fiscal note be prepared on the proposed legislation.
 A fiscal note request is then assigned to a state agency or agencies that can best determine the fiscal impact.
-After review, the fiscal note is presented to the Legislature and becomes an integral part of the decision making process.
-This year, MSGC completed 43 fiscal notes.
-Of the 43 bills that required a fiscal note from MSGC, five were passed and signed by the Governor.
+After review, the fiscal note is presented to the Legislature and becomes an integral part of the decision-making process.

 Companion to SF2736 which was approved by the Governor.
 SF2736 authorized counties to establish pilot projects to use GPS to monitor domestic abuse offenders.

 Companion to SF2546 which was approved by the Governor.
 SF2546 modified and clarified predatory offender registration requirements.

 This approved bill modified the provisions governing criminal record expungement.